 Because of the ruckus that said sexual encounter caused, Vivian, now twenty, decides to leave New York out of guilt and shame.
 She comes back a few years later out of necessity—Aunt Peg needs her help putting shows on for the soldiers of the Second World War—but in the time that she’s back with her parents, she has additional adventures, one of them involving narrowly escaping an engagement.
 When she finally arrives back in New York, Vivian sews costumes for the political skits that Aunt Peg and her secretary, Olive, put on, and she’s happy to be home at last.

 In the last leg of the book, Vivian talks about the aftereffects of the war and the destruction it caused, the death of her brother being one example.
 One day, Vivian meets a soldier named Frank who knew her brother, and although the pair do share a small but terribly unpleasant piece of history involving why Vivian left New York, they gradually move past it and become the best of friends.
-As the pair grow older and Vivian settles down, becoming a happy, independent seamstress, she recounts all the wild events of her past and allows them to flow into the much calmer events of her present, graciously allowing readers to join her in the process.
+As the pair grow older and Vivian settles down, she recounts all the wild events of her past and allows them to flow into the much calmer events of her present, never regretting a thing.